Stabilizing In-Context Multi-Source Domain Adaptation for Biomedical Images Through Controls: Problem setting and Background

 which maps the current model parameters $\Bw$ and \emph{context} (the target-batch samples $\Bx^{\beta}_{1:M}$) to the adapted parameters $\Bw^{\beta}$.
 The test-time adaptation function $\Bh_{\Bphi}$ has itself parameters $\Bphi$, which are learned with the usual gradient descent techniques.
 At test time on a new experimental batch $\beta$, we first compute $\Bw^{\beta}=\Bh_{\Bphi}(\Bw,\Bx^{\beta}_{1:M})$ and then predict with $\hat \By=\Bg(\Bx;\Bw^{\beta})$ for any $\Bx$ from batch $\beta$.

-\emph{ARM-BN.} In this variant of ARM the adaption function $\Bh_{\Bphi}$ only replaces the batch normalization statistics $\Bmu_{\mathrm{BN}}, \Bsigma_{\mathrm{BN}}$ of all batchnorm-layers of the main network $\Bg$ with the statistics from the batch $\beta$ from the new domain.
+\emph{ARM-BN.} In this variant of ARM, the adaptation function $\Bh_{\Bphi}$ only replaces the batch normalization statistics $\Bmu_{\mathrm{BN}}, \Bsigma_{\mathrm{BN}}$ of all batchnorm-layers of the main network $\Bg$ with the statistics from the batch $\beta$ from the new domain.

 \emph{ARM-CML.} In this version, the adaptation function $\Bh_{\Bphi}$ uses the unlabeled samples from the new batch to compute a compact representation, a \emph{context vector}, that captures the specific characteristics of the target domain.
 Unlike ARM-BN, which only updates normalization statistics, ARM-CML performs a lightweight parameter adaptation conditioned on the new data, enabling the model to better align with the target domain without requiring labels or retraining.